→ Now, you're reading the description for "CN City".

 - One bumper had a car chase with the Camp Kidney bus being followed by the police, a reference to Speed.

-- Stating the Simple Solution: One bumper has Professor Utonium leaving his keys inside his car.
+- Stating the Simple Solution: The "Car Trouble" bumper has Professor Utonium leaving his keys inside his car.
 After trying multiple things to get the door open, Mandy comes along and asks if he actually tried the door handle.
 Turns out Utonium left it unlocked.Professor: Silly me!
 Thanks, Mandy.